antmarakis/thinkspace/supervision.md

 permalink: /supervision/
 ---

-As part of my PhD duties, I have been lucky enough to supervise these excellent students (in chronological order):
+As part of my PhD duties, I have been lucky enough to supervise these excellent students.

 Bachelor's: